About This Hobby and Our Photography

 "hobby" of sorts that is certainly a lot worse than simply

-photographing buses.
+photographing vehicles.

 reuse a portion of the above, or the whole thing use the "Contact Us"